-Hemorrhagic disease is one of the most important diseases affecting white-tailed deer populations in Kentucky and throughout the Southeast.
+Hemorrhagic Disease is one of the most important diseases affecting white-tailed deer populations in Kentucky and throughout the Southeast.
 The disease affects deer throughout the Southeast and much of the rest of the country.
 It probably occurs at a low rate every year, but some years an outbreak may occur, resulting in a large number of deer deaths that are noticeable to the public.
-Outbreaks are more likely to occur in the northern and more mountainous areas of the range of HD; however, they are still relatively uncommon.
+Outbreaks are more likely to occur in the northern and more mountainous areas of the range of the disease; however, they are still relatively uncommon.

 How Many Deer Will Be Lost?

 Hemorrhagic Disease occurs frequently, but its severity and distribution are highly variable.
 Past occurrences have ranged from a few scattered cases every year or two, to dramatic regional or statewide outbreaks every 5-10 years, as in 1997, 2002 and 2003, 2007, 2012, and 2017.
 Death rates are usually are well below 25% of the population, and no deer population has ever been wiped out by Hemorrhagic Disease, even back in the 1950’s when it was first described and deer numbers were much lower!

 There are no known treatments or controls for Hemorrhagic Disease.